shubhanshu24510/ScanKit/README.md

 </p>
 </br>

-- Feature Details
+### Feature Details
--SDK Name: play-services-mlkit-document-scanner
+SDK Name: play-services-mlkit-document-scanner
--Implementation: Models, scanning logic, and UI flow are dynamically downloaded by Google Play services.
+Implementation: Models, scanning logic, and UI flow are dynamically downloaded by Google Play services.
--App Size Impact: Approximately 300KB download size increase.
+App Size Impact: Approximately 300KB download size increase.
--Initialization Time: Users may experience a brief delay as models, logic, and UI flow are downloaded before first use.
+Initialization Time: Users may experience a brief delay as models, logic, and UI flow are downloaded before first use.

-## Tech stack & Open-source libraries
+### Tech stack & Open-source libraries
 Before You Begin
 Ensure that your Android app meets the following requirements:

--Minimum SDK Version: Android API level 21 or above.
+- Minimum SDK Version: Android API level 21 or above.
--In your project-level build.gradle file, include Google's Maven repository in both buildscript and allprojects sections.
+- In your project-level build.gradle file, include Google's Maven repository in both buildscript and allprojects sections.

-Installation
+- Installation
 Add the dependency for the ML Kit document scanner library to your module's app-level build.gradle file: dependencies {
     // ...
     implementation 'com.google.android.gms:play-services-mlkit-document-scanner:16.0.0-beta1'
 }

-Document Scanner Configuration
+### Document Scanner Configuration
 Customize the document scanner user flow according to your app's requirements.
 The provided viewfinder and preview screen support various controls such as:

--Importing from the photo gallery
+- Importing from the photo gallery
--Setting a limit to the number of pages scanned -Scanner mode (to control feature sets in the flow) -Instantiate GmsDocumentScannerOptions to configure the scanner options:
+- Setting a limit to the number of pages scanned
+- Scanner mode (to control feature sets in the flow)
+- Instantiate GmsDocumentScannerOptions to configure the scanner options:

 val options = GmsDocumentScannerOptions.Builder()
     .setGalleryImportAllowed(false)